Latest Edition of

 When a business and/or homeowner decides to rebuild or remodel an existing structure, they want to finish the project as soon as possible and at the lowest cost.
 At first glance, it seems easier and quicker to demolish the building....[READ MORE]

 Mineral rights ownership can be complex and require a certain amount of expertise to truly understand.
-Many accredited investors accustomed to traditional real estate want to know whether mineral rights are considered real property in the same sense that an apartment complex or office building would be....[READ MORE]
+Many accredited investors accustomed to traditional real estate want to know whether mineral rights are considered real property in the same sense that an apartment complex or office building would be.
+It’s a valid question, since mineral rights differ from traditional surface real estate in a lot of ways.
+However, mineral rights are legally classified as real property....[READ MORE]

 If you have any questions or are experiencing any issues with the website, don't hesitate to reach out to AZREIA customer support.